Jordan’s ID gets recognition.

 - professional cards (lawyers, notaries, etc.).

-Citizens no longer have to travel and can save a lot on travel costs, postage costs with services that are available round-the-clock wherever the citizen is located.
+Citizens no longer have to travel and can save a lot on travel and postage costs with services available round-the-clock wherever they are.

 A modernized national ID Infrastructure in place

-Thales is supplying its polycarbonate contactless eID cards along with a comprehensive suite of enrollment, card personalization, and issuance solutions for the reliable management of all processes.
+Thales is supplying its polycarbonate contactless eID cards and a comprehensive suite of enrollment, card personalization, and issuance solutions for the reliable management of all processes.

 We also supply the Thales Cogent Automated Fingerprint Identification Systems (AFIS) necessary for this project to guarantee that the principle of one identity-one person is maintained.

-The enrollment system is being deployed in 100 civil registry and passport offices, enabling MOI staff to capture the personal and biometric data of citizens for duplication-free entry onto the National Registry.
+The enrollment system is being deployed in 100 civil registry and passport offices, enabling MOI staff to capture citizens' personal and biometric data for duplication-free entry into the National Registry.

-Thales's issuance solution is implemented to personalize and issue smart ID cards at 25 dedicated centres and complete the secure ID solution put in place in the Kingdom.
-The citizen's details are both laser-engraved in the card and stored in the microprocessor to enable officials to verify the identity of the holder.
+Thales's issuance solution is implemented to personalize and issue smart ID cards at 25 dedicated centers and complete the secure ID solution in the Kingdom.
+The citizen's details are laser-engraved in the card and stored in the microprocessor to enable officials to verify the holder's identity.

-The new electronic identity card combines state-of-the-art digital and graphical security features and offers the Jordanian government the ability to add new applications after issuance seamlessly.
+The new electronic identity card combines state-of-the-art digital and graphical security features and seamlessly allows the Jordanian government to add new applications after issuance.
 As a result, it can leverage on initial investment and develop new secure eGov services and applications at its own pace.

 Secure ID solutions to transform the public sector

-Thales, through its Government Programs division and its solutions, assists and advises its public and governmental partners in the transformation of their organizations and processes.
+Through its Government Programs division and solutions, Thales assists and advises its public and governmental partners in transforming their organizations and processes.

-Thales supports countries that wish to modernize and have opted to move into the digital age for the well-being of their people, their socio-economic competitiveness, and their security.
+Thales supports countries that wish to modernize and have opted to move into the digital age for their people's well-being, socio-economic competitiveness, and security.